shivannis/xandr-docs-public/xandr-docs/articles/monetize/sell-side-video-overview.md

 ---
-Title : Sell-Side Video Overview
+title: Sell-Side Video Overview
-Description : Sellers who want to work with video inventory generally face three key ms.date: 10/28/2023 challenges when attempting to succeed in this fast-evolving area of Internet advertising: monetization, latency, and cross-device adserving.
+description: In this page learn what our sell-side video products are, how they work, and how they help clients to succeed. ms.date: 10/28/2023
 ---

-# Sell-Side Video Overview
+# Sell-Side video overview

 Sellers who want to work with video inventory generally face three key challenges when attempting to succeed in this fast-evolving area of